saiwal/hubzilla-docs/docs/about/contribute.md

 # Contributing to This Documentation

 Welcome!
 We’re thrilled to have you contribute to the Hubzilla documentation.
 This guide explains how to submit changes to our documentation, hosted at `https://github.com/saiwal/hubzilla-docs`.
-Whether you’re fixing a typo, adding a section, or improving clarity, your input makes a difference.
+Built with MkDocs and the `mkdocs-material` theme, our docs are community-maintainable, and your input—whether fixing a typo, adding a section, or improving clarity—makes a difference.
 Here’s how to get started.

 ## How Versioning Works